 The first choice I made in the recipe was what style of wine to use as the base.

 I chose a medium-dry Riesling.
 Rieslings have lots of fruit flavors, like apple and peach and apricot, which works well for a fruit filled cocktail, while having enough sweetness to work with the fruit, but not so much that it turns the sangria into dessert.
 Also, reasonably priced!
 You can get a very nice Riesling without spending a lot of money.
 (The Reverse Wine Snob has a nice list of inexpensive Rieslings they recommend.)

 Personally, if I’m doctoring up a wine to make it a cocktail, I don’t want to start with a $30 bottle.
 Those bottles get enjoyed all by themselves without nothing else added.
 I don’t think I’m alone in that. 🙂

 Once you have the Riesling on hand, it’s time to add the rest of the flavors.
 Starting with some brandy and some orange liqueur, one to add low notes to the flavor, and the other to add high notes.

-And third, of course, the fruit!
+And then, of course, the fruit!
 I have decided that it’s not a sangria for me unless it’s full of yummy, seasonal fruit.
 So I packed this sangria full of ripe peaches, lovely raspberries, and lemon wedges.
 Mix it all together, let it sit in the fridge overnight, and the flavor of the fruit will infuse the wine, giving you a pretty amazing sangria base.